 However, beyond this, according to the GOV.UK website you can still ‘apply to change your (pre-settled) status as soon as you’ve got 5 years’ continuous residence.
 If you apply after April 2019, it will be free’.

 What happens if there’s no deal?

 EU citizens living in the UK prior to 29 March 2019 can still apply for settled status in a no-deal Brexit.

-The Home Office has further stated that in the case of no deal EEA citizens who arrive in the UK after 29 March 2019, but who had lived in the UK prior to 29 March 2019, will be eligible to apply for settled status.
-It is not clear what the specific eligibility requirements will be for people with these circumstances who wish to apply for settled status.
+The Home Office has further stated that in the case of no deal, EEA citizens who arrive in the UK after 29 March 2019, but who had lived in the UK prior to 29 March 2019, will be eligible to apply for settled status.
+It is not clear at the moment what the specific eligibility requirements will be for people with these circumstances who wish to apply for settled status.

 EU citizens with settled status will be able to be joined by future spouses and partners (where the relationship was established after exit) and other dependent relatives until 31 December 2020, after which point the UK Immigration Rules would apply to such family reunion.
 Together this would bring the rights of EU citizens in line with the rights of UK nationals from 30 March 2022.

 I need further information/advice: